coccon/proffastpylot/docs/folder_structure.md

-# Folder Structure
+# Structuring of the Retrieval

+With using PROFFASTpylot most of the folder structure can be chosen freely.
-This articles gives an overview about the folder structure used by PROFFASTpylot.
+This articles gives an overview about the needed folders and files.

-The needed folders can be divided into three categories:
+The needed folders and files can be divided into four categories

  1. Input data: Interferograms, pressure files, map files
  2. Output data: Spectra, results of the processing, config files
- 3. PROFFAST path: the folder where the binaries of the PROFFAST files are located
+ 3. Program Files: This includes the folder to the PROFFAST binaries as well as the `proffastpylot` directory (see note below).

- Please note that those three folders do not have to be in the same parent folder.
- The user is free to choose the folder structure as he likes.
+ 4. Steering Files: input files and run files for specific runs

+ All paths can be chosen freely (e.g. input data can be located on a external hard disk).
+ **We recommend disentangling input data, output data and the program execution files from each other.**

-_However, to run the example files using [`run.py`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/example/run.py) the folder structure must be as given in [`docs/installation.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/installation.md)_
+_Note: To run the example files using [`run.py`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/example/run.py) PROFFAST must be located inside the proffastpylot directory as described in [`docs/installation.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/installation.md)._

 ## 1. Input data